Dosimeter

 noise sources

-Noise Dosimeter Applications
+Noise Dosimeter Types

 Noise Dosimeter Reviews

-Dosimeters are an important part of health and safety programs at work because they measure noise exposure.
+Noise dosimeters are an important part of health and safety programs at work because they measure noise exposure.
 Here are some reviews of popular noise dosimeters:

 • Svantek SV 104A: This classic badge-type dosimeter features a unique MEMS microphone that offers a lifetime warranty, which is a world-first patented feature.
 The unit is highly intelligent and can identify noise sources by audio and frequency.
 The price for ready-to-go kits starts at $1.6k, making it an excellent option for the automotive, construction, and production industries.

 • Svantek SV 104IS: This intrinsically safe dosimeter is a version of the badge-type dosimeter designed for hazardous zones.
 It also features a MEMS microphone with a lifetime warranty and noise source recognition.
 Due to its safety requirements for ATEX, it is more expensive than the standard version and requires a docking station for charging.
-Recommended for mines, petrochemical, and chemical industries.
+Recommended for mines, petrochemical, and chemical industries

 • Svantek SV 102A: This is the only class 1 noise dosimeter that can measure noise on both sides of the head simultaneously, thanks to its two measurement channels.
 While the price of the SV 102A is higher than that of classic “badge-type” dosimeters, it offers unique functions.
 It can use two microphones to measure with high precision and can also measure noise inside the ear with a specialized microphone, the MIRE.
 This feature is useful for call centers or under helmets.
 Recommended applications include military (pilots or tank operators), airship crews (e.g., NASA), and call centers.